The Survivor (1981 film)

 The Survivor is a 1981 Australian supernatural horror film directed by David Hemmings and starring Robert Powell, Jenny Agutter, and Joseph Cotten.
 The film follows an airline pilot who, after surviving a mysterious crash that killed all of his passengers, is contacted by a clairvoyant who claims to be in contact with the victims.
 It is based on the 1976 novel of the same name by James Herbert.
-The film marked Cotten's final feature film appearance.
+This was Cotten's last appearance in a feature film.

 Plot

 In Adelaide, Australia, airline pilot David Keller survives the crash of his Boeing 747-200, unhurt despite all of its 300 passengers dying in the accident.
-With no memories of the accident, he starts to suffer strange supernatural visions, guiding him to suspect that something happened in the crash and that the accident was not an accident.
+With no memories of the accident, he starts to suffer strange supernatural visions, guiding him to suspect that something happened in the crash and that the accident was not really an accident at all.

-Back at home, Keller attempts to return to his normal life, but is troubled by photographers attempting to photograph him and sell the images to newspapers.
-One photographer, whom Keller assaults, returns home where his girlfriend begins to develop the photographs.
+Back at home, Keller attempts to return to his normal life, but he is bothered by photographers who hope to sell pictures of him to the press.
+One of them, whom Keller assaults, returns home where his girlfriend begins to develop the photographs.
 The man witnesses a young girl in his yard, and follows her as she beckons to a nearby cemetery; he is perplexed as she seems to appear and disappear right before him.
-The apparition of the child—a victim of the plane crash—reveals herself to have burn scars on her face, terrifying the photographer.
-He attempts to flee, but is cornered by the apparition on a set of train tracks, where he is killed by a passing train.
+The apparition of the child reveals herself to be a victim of the plane crash by burn scars on her face, terrifying the photographer.
+He attempts to flee, but is cornered by the apparition on a set of train tracks, where he is killed by a passing railcar.

 A vigil is held at the crash site, where a Catholic priest gives a sermon for the victims' families and others.
-After the vigil, Keller is approached by Hobbs, a clairvoyant who witnessed the plane crash from the ground, and who claims to have been contacted by the spirits of the victims.
+After the vigil, Keller is approached by Hobbs, a clairvoyant who had witnessed the plane crash from the ground, and who claims to have been contacted by the spirits of the victims.
 Keller visits Hobbs at her home and rebuffs her, after which she attacks him and the two have a scuffle in which both seem to lose control of their bodies, experiencing the untethered emotions of the victims.

 Later, Hobbs is impelled to visit the home of the photographer who was killed by the train.
 As Hobbs observes the house from outside, the photographer's girlfriend begins developing photographs in their dark room, only to find the photographs develop into disturbing portraits of the burned crash victims.
 The woman, attacked by supernatural forces, is chopped to death by a large paper cutter.